SourceCode-AI/aura/docs/source/configuration.rst

         <<: *aura_config
         # Overwrite the default option
         min-score: 100
-        # You can also insert new config options in case some plugins needs it
+        # You can also insert new config options in case some plugins need it
         custom_option: "yes please"